PhoxWithMP7/WaxOgg/README.md

 A program to easily mod Jackbox' EarWax

 ## Disclaimer
-This program is currently in v1.5.2 which means it can easily break your EarWax installation.
-Have a copy at the ready incase you need to start anew and make sure you are always giving the correct directory and uncorrupted OGG files.
-### The script currently does not sport a Template.jet file yet for the spectrum, you will have to create one by using one of the existing spectrum files.
-You can use the spectrum file with ID 22740 as a template as it is the longest.
-This is an oversight and will be fixed by v2.0
 ### There is a bug if your AudioFile.jet is a one liner , it will delete its entire content.
-Make sure your jet file is properly formated before using this
+Make sure your jet file is properly formated before using this.
+I'll fix this asap.

 # How does WaxOgg work ?
 WaxOgg is a python script that takes existing ogg audio files and adds them to EarWax to obtain modded sounds.